 Twelve Historic Properties

 A.W.
-Buckbee Center
+Buckbee Events Center

 Built in 1927, this building was the first public library in Warwick.
 Today it is home to the WHS Archives, Clothing & Textiles collections and Education departments.
 The Great room is used for exhibits, lectures, live performances and available to rent for private parties or meetings.